kohei-kaji/kohei-kaji.github.io/_pages/about.md

 ---

 Hi!
-I'm Kohei Kajikawa（梶川康平）, a first-year PhD student at [NINJAL](https://www.ninjal.ac.jp/english/).
+I'm Kohei Kajikawa, a first-year PhD student at the [National Institute for Japanese Language and Linguistics (NINJAL)](https://www.ninjal.ac.jp/english/), working with [Prof. Yusuke Kubota](https://www2.ninjal.ac.jp/kubota/) and [Dr. Shinnosuke Isono](https://researchmap.jp/isono-shinnosuke?lang=en).

-I will join [Georgetown (Computational) Linguistics](https://linguistics.georgetown.edu/) as a PhD student in Fall 2025.
+I will join [Georgetown Linguistics](https://linguistics.georgetown.edu/) as a PhD student in Fall 2025.

 My research lies at the intersection of computational linguistics and psycholinguistics.
 I am particularly interested in *how* humans can comprehend sentence meaning through the use of hierarchical linguistic structures such as syntax.
 And I am curious about *why* language structures are the way they are.
 In particular, I investigate to what extent principles of communicative efficiency can (and cannot) account for the syntactic patterns observed across languages.